zestyping/q/CODESHELTER.md

 ### Releases

 Code Shelter is authorized to maintain this project on PyPI; feel free to do releases when needed.
-Testing is automated with Travis.
+Testing is automated with Github Actions.

 Thank you!